jliszka/probability-monad/README.md

     dieSum(30).pr(_ contains 30)

 Or: Each family has children until it has a boy, and then stops.
-What is the expected fraction of of girls in the population?
+What is the expected fraction of girls in the population?

     sealed abstract class Child
     case object Boy extends Child